-The Multi-Agency Data Integration Project (MADIP) is a partnership among Australian Government agencies to develop a secure and enduring approach for combining information on healthcare, education, government payments, personal income tax, and demographics (including the Census) to create a comprehensive picture of Australia over time (ABS 2018).
-The key MADIP datasets used in this analysis were:
+The Multi-Agency Data Integration Project (MADIP) is a partnership among Australian Government agencies to develop a secure and enduring approach for combining information on healthcare, education, government payments, personal income tax, and demographics (including the Census) to create a comprehensive picture of Australian populations over time (ABS 2018).
+The key MADIP datasets used in analysis published on the Suicide and Self-Harm Monitoring site were:

 In order to identify socioeconomic factors associated with deaths by suicide in Australia, 2011 Census and 2011 to 2017 Causes of Death data were linked to the ABS Person Linkage Spine (Spine).
 The Spine is comprised of all persons in the Medicare Enrolments Database, Personal Income Tax or Social Security and Related Information data sets at any point between 2006 and 2016 (ABS 2019).
 As the baseline population, 2011 Census was considered a closed population and several assumptions were made about this population.
 These include:

 - everyone in the 2011 Census who did not die over the period were still in the population up to the end of 2017, that is, no migration occurred

 - person information in the 2011 Census were held constant over the analysis period.
 However, in the modelling analysis conducted, time varying age and income of the year before suicide were calculated and applied.